COVID-19 & DOcFCU

 Short-term emergency loans can help provide much needed funds when you need them.
 You won’t pay any interest on a DOCFCU emergency loan for 90 days.
 And, if you pay the loan in full before the end of 90 days, all interest will be waived.
 You can apply here.

 Should you need to cash in your DOCFCU certificate of deposit early during the COVID-19 pandemic, we will waive early withdrawal penalties.
+No early withdrawal penalties will end on March 1, 2021.
 Please note that if you subsequently want to reinvest your money in a new CD you will earn the market rate at the time that you reinvest the money.
 You cannot do a partial withdrawal from a CD.
 Traditional IRA CDs are subject to IRS early withdrawal penalties.
 To learn more, please call 202.808.3600 or 888.626.9845 or email firstname.lastname@example.org.